Speak to a Friendly Routing Expert Now:

 • Sending drivers out on the road to make deliveries (or pickups) without having a pre-sequenced routing plan is just a total waste of money,

-• That generating directions to work for professional drivers requires a special set of tools and training,
+• Generating directions to work for professional drivers requires a particular set of tools and training,

-• Customers will always be angry and disappointed when drivers show up late, or not at all
+• Customers will always be angry and disappointed when drivers arrive late or not at all.

 Business Owners/Operators Need to Evolve

-Although, you must always look for ways to get your drivers to reach their destinations faster and as safely as possibly, while reducing emissions, you need to do it cost effectively and with financial viability.
+Although you must always look for ways to get your drivers to reach their destinations faster and as safely as possible while reducing emissions, you need to do it cost-effectively and with financial viability.

-Surely not independent drivers who visit less than 10 stops per day.
-They can easily put their stops on a Google Map and re-sequence a route by hand.
+Indeed, not independent drivers who visit less than 10 stops per day.
+They can quickly put their stops on a Google Map and re-sequence a route by hand.

 So, you might wonder what the difference between these route planner apps is?
 There are too many to list, so we’ll focus on only one area in this blog post: getting the fastest multi-stop route.

 Google Maps route planner is the most used app worldwide for route planning.
-However, while it might be great for personal use, it’s not exactly ideal for business purposes and especially incompatible for commercial class 1-8 vehicles.
+However, while it might be great for personal use, it’s not ideal for business purposes and is especially incompatible with commercial class 1-8 vehicles.

-To plot a route on Google Maps, you must enter your destination address and starting location.
-You can also plot multiple stops in a route, but that’s limited to a small number of destinations at one time.
+To plot a route on Google Maps, enter your destination address and starting location.
+You can also plot multiple locations in a route, but that’s limited to a few destinations at one time.
 Is that viable for your thriving last-mile delivery business?

-If you think you’re safe because you have only 10 drivers visiting 10 destinations daily, you aren’t.
+You aren’t if you think you’re safe because you have only 10 drivers visiting 10 destinations daily.

 10 x 10 is 100 addresses that have to be visited.
-That means the optimization or planning system you use, has to evaluate at least 100 addresses at one time, before dividing up the work into the best possible routes for your drivers.
+That means the optimization or planning system you use must evaluate at least 100 addresses once before dividing the work into the best possible routes for your drivers.

 It’s inconvenient because Google Maps doesn’t offer route optimization.
-Meaning, it only shows you directions in exactly the sequence in which you entered your destination addresses.
+It only shows you directions in the sequence you entered your destination addresses.

 For example, if you enter Destination 27 first and then Destination 26, it’ll show you the way from Destination 27 to Destination 26, even if Location 26 should come first when driving towards Location 27.
 This means more fuel consumption and a waste of time for your delivery drivers.